Evolving-AI-Lab/cppnx/README.md

 #### Compile cppn-x
 * Open compile.sh and check that all paths are correct.
 The compile.sh will have additional comments for setting.
+* Open cppnx.pro to set or change deployment target for OSX
 * Run compile.sh

 For UNIX: